doctypehuman/sql/README.md

 ### Wildcards

+A wildcard character is used to substitute one or more characters in a string.
+You already have gotten a small brief above.
+When used with the `WHERE` clause we can search for a specified pattern in a column.

+Some commonly used wildcard characters in SQL are:

+ \[\] represents any single character within the brackets. h\[oa\]t  will search for hot and hat.

+ ^ represents any character not within the brackets. h\[^oa\]t will search for all combinations except hot and hat.

+ \- represents a range of characters. h\[a-d\]t will search for hat hbt hct hdt.

+All wildcard characters can be used in combinations as well.

+_PS: If you are familiar with bash, using wildcards in SQL is like globbing and regular expression._

 ### In Operator

+The `IN` operator allows you to specify multiple values in the `WHERE` clause.
+You can also use the `NOT` operator with it.

+Simple Syntax:

+		SELECT column_name(s)
+		FROM TABLE_NAME
+		WHERE column_name IN (value1, value2...);

+Example:

+		SELECT * FROM Customers
+		WHERE Country IN ( 'Germany', 'Canada');

+Slightly Advanced Syntax:

+		SELECT column_name(s)
+		FROM TABLE_NAME
+		WHERE column_name IN ( SELECT STATEMENT);

+Example:

+		SELECT * FROM Customers
+		WHERE Country IN ( SELECT Country FROM Suppliers);

+The above exaample will select all customers that are from the same countries as the suppliers.

 ### Between Operator

+The `BETWEEN` operator will select values within a given range.
+The values can be numbers,text or date.

+The `BETWEEN` operator is inclusive that means it will include the start and end values.
+Once again the `NOT` operator can be used in combination.

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_NAME
+		WHERE column_name BETWEEN value1 AND value2;

+Example:

+		SELECT * FROM Products
+		WHERE Price BETWEEN 10 AND 20;

+With `NOT`

+		SELECT * FROM Products
+		WHERE Price NOT BETWEEN 10 AND 20;

+With `IN`

+		SELECT * FROM Products
+		WHERE Price BETWEEN 10 AND 20
+		AND Category IN('Spices', 'Oils');

+Use with Dates

+		SELECT * FROM Orders
+		WHERE OrderDate BETWEEN '20201-08-25' AND '2020-09-25';

 ### Aliases

+Aliases are used to give a table or a column name a temporary name.
+Aliases can be useful when

+- More than one table is used for a query
+- Functions are used in the query
+- Column names are very big and not readable
+- Two or more columns are combined

+Column Syntax:

+		SELECT column_name AS alias_name
+		FROM TABLE_NAME;

+Table Syntax:

+		SELECT column_name(s)
+		FROM TABLE_NAME AS alias_name;

+If the alias name contains a space it will need to be quoted.

+Creating one alias for multiple columns is also possible.

+As an exmaple we will create an alias called "Address" which combines four columns

+SQL

+		SELECT CustomerName, Address + ', ' + PostalCode + ' ' + City + ', ' + Country AS Address
+		FROM Customers;

+MYSQL

+		SELECT Addrss, CONCAT(Address,', ',PostalCode,', ',City,', ',Country) AS Address FROM Customers;

 <!-- Module 5 -->

 ## Module 5

+Diving deeper into the rabbit hole !!
+We are going to learn how to use common column(s)  to combine different tables.
+If you remember venn diagrams this will be a breeze.

+### Joins

+The `JOIN` operator is used to combine rows from two or more tables based on a column which is common in both the tables.

+We can use this functionality to match different data points to get better insights.

+Like for example in this current databasae there are two tables.
+Customers and Orders.

+There is a column that is common in both of them which is CutomerID.

+Using `JOIN` operators we can create a statement which will give us the number of orders for each customer.

+### Inner Join

+The `INNER JOIN` keyword selects records that have matching values in both the tables.

+Syntax:

+		SELECT column_name(s)
+		FROM TABLE_1
+		INNER JOIN TABLE_2
+		ON TABLE_1.column_name = TABLE_2.column_name;

+### Left Join

+### Right Join

+### Full Outer Join

+### Self Join

+### Union Operator

 <!-- Module 6 -->